BlackBrad/Asteroids/README.md

 Asteroids move and collision of the large asteroids with a shot now removes the large asteroids and replaces it with three smaller asteroids of size 10.
 Also if a large asteroid moves off screen then it it removed from the arraylist.

 23/6/2015:
-The medium asteroids not split into small sized ones of size 5 and when those are hit a point is gained.
+The medium asteroids now split into small sized ones of size 5 and when those are hit a point is gained.
 I’ve also added ship collision so when a ship hits an asteroid a game over function is called and a game over canvas.